hlxsites/hsf-commonmoves/blocks/property-search-bar/README.md

 * Closing the advanced search, changing the viewport to > 900px, or applying the parameters, synchronizes the Property attributes from the advanced list, to the bar.

-#### Event order
+#### Searching

-1. Clicking the search button or using the `Apply` button in advanced filters, converts the parameters into a JSON object and stores it in session storage.
+Clicking Search on bar, or Clicking 'Apply' in the advanced filter view, will either:

-1. Search bar updates the URL and Hash location
+  1. Change the URL to the search results page, if not there

-1. Hash change initiates the search on the property result listing block.
+  1. Emit the Search Event with the parameters as a payload.
+Search Results block handles everything else.